Generic selectors

 Rob: Not going to be a lot of anonymity after that.

 Jonathan: No. None at all.
 I already looked around at the publicity and stuff.
 It’s just freaky.
-It’s freaky to be the person being reporting on as opposed to being the one doing the reporting.
+It’s freaky to be the person being reported on as opposed to being the one doing the reporting.

 Rob: What was that like?
-Even with Dana Goodyear’s piece in New Yorker, what was that like for you?
+Even with Dana Goodyear’s piece in the New Yorker, what was that like for you?

 Rob: Yes, she’s going to give one of the lectures here in this class.